rschristopher/ischristtrue.com/src/modern-views/free-will.md

  and
  orthodox synergism.
-Ultimately, either John Calvin and the reformers were wrong, or John Chrysostom and the church fathers were wrong.
+Ultimately, either John Calvin and the reformers were wrong, or John Chrysostom and all the church fathers were wrong.
 And while both sides have plenty of scriptural support, all it takes is one counterexample to show an interpretation as false.

 ### TODO